ChinaKnowledge.de -

 Guangxunpu 廣菌譜 was written during the Ming period 明 (1368-1644) by Pan Zhiheng 潘之恒 from Xin'an 新安 (today part of Xiuning 休寧, Anhui).
 About his life, not much is known, apart from that he is the author of the books Xin'an shanshui zhi 新安山水志, Genshichao 亙史鈔 and Tianwu zazhi 天吳雜志.

-The texts consists mainly of quotations from the mushrooms section of Li Shizhen's 李時珍 (1518-1593) materia medica compendium Bencao gangmu 本草綱目 (ch.
+The text consists mainly of quotations from the mushrooms section of Li Shizhen's 李時珍 (1518-1593) materia medica compendium Bencao gangmu 本草綱目 (ch.
 Caibu 菜部, sub-chapter Zhi'er lei 芝栭類), but also from other sources.
 The Guangxunpu is first quoted in Tao Ting's 陶珽 (jinshi degree 1610) collection Shuofu xu 說郛續, which was printed in 1646.
 As it is not recorded in the bibliographical chapter of the official dynastic history of the Ming dynasty, Mingshi 明史 (96-99 Yiwen zhi 藝文志), from 1645, nor in its 1723 reprint, it appears that Pan's Guangxunpu did not attract much attention.
 The brief Guangxunpu (or what is preserved of it) is recorded in the agricultural compendium Shoushi tongkao 授時通考 from 1742.

 The 20 sections of the Guangxunpu are each dedicated to one particular type of mushroom, but not in a strict scholarly sense.
 The types muxun 木菌, wumu'er 五木耳, sang'er 桑耳, huai'er 槐耳 and liu'er 柳耳, for instance, are all of the genus mu'er 木耳 (Auricularia spec.).
-While some species are easy to identify, like tianhua xun 天花蕈 (Pleurotus ostreatus, oyster fungus), yangchang cai 羊肚菜 (Morchella esculenta, morel), xiangxun 香蕈 (Lentinula edodes, shiitake) or jixun 雞蕈 (Cantharellus lateritius), others cannot be identified with their modern scientific names, e.g. guanxun 雚菌, zhuru 竹蓐, zaojiao xun 皂角菌 or duocai 舵菜.
+While some species are easy to identify, like tianhua xun 天花蕈 (Pleurotus ostreatus, oyster fungus), yangchang cai 羊肚菜 (Morchella esculenta, morel), xiangxun 香蕈 (Lentinula edodes, shiitake) or jixun 雞蕈 (Cantharellus lateritius), others cannot be identified with their modern scientific names, e.g., guanxun 雚菌, zhuru 竹蓐, zaojiao xun 皂角菌 or duocai 舵菜.
 Pan's classification is moreover opaque by adding sub-types to types, like the section mogu xun 蘑菰蕈 that is divided into mogu xun and yangchang cai, or guixun 鬼菌, a section consisting of guixun, xiling 地苓, and guibi 鬼筆.

 Source: